 Our Adjust-A-Lift® Heel Lifts Can Help

-As you can see by the above descriptions and treatment suggestions, our Adjust-A-Lift® heel lifts may help relieve pain from Plantar Fasciitis, Achilles Tendonitis or heel spurs.
+As you can see by the above descriptions and treatment suggestions, our Adjust-A-Lift® heel lift may help relieve pain from Plantar Fasciitis, Achilles Tendonitis or heel spurs.
 It’s important to always speak with your doctor first before deciding on a treatment option.
 However, if using an heel lift, shoe insert or another orthotic device is recommended, try out the heel lifts and shoe inserts Warwick Enterprises has to offer.